 Enter the Doctor of Pharmacy program as a post-graduate student who has a bachelor's degree or higher and has completed all prerequisites.

-The annual tuition for graduate professional PharmD students entering fall 2022 is $35,000* per year. *Pricing does not include room and board, health insurance or any professional, clinical or transportation fees.
+The annual tuition for graduate professional PharmD students entering fall 2023 is $37,000* per year. *Pricing does not include room and board, health insurance or any professional, clinical or transportation fees.
 Visit our Tuition & Fees page for a detailed cost breakdown.
+Please note that the Tuition and Fee page reflects the current 2022-2023 costs, which will be changing for students beginning the program in Fall 2023.

 Financial aid may be available to you to help offset the cost of your degree.
 Explore your options on our Financial Aid page.